On a multivariate copula-based dependence measure and its estimation: Introduction

+{The recently introduced \emph{measure of conditional dependence} $T$ (see \cite{azadkia2019}), which is a multivariate extension of the highly performant bivariate measure $\xi$ (see \cite{chatterjee2020}) resolves this problem.
+Its remarkable estimator $T_n$, implemented in the R-package \textit{FOCI}, performs generally very well and has attracted a lot of attention in the statistical community, which is reflected by a large number of follow-up works.
+In \cite{deb2020, huang2020}, for instance, extensions of the (conditional) dependence measure to topological spaces and multivariate output $\boldsymbol{Y}$ were developed and studied.
+Furthermore, the authors in \cite{shi2021} derived the (previously conjectured) asymptotic normality of $T_n$ under independence (see \cite{azadkia2019}) and some mild conditions, a result which, in turn, allows to apply $T_n$ in the context of testing for conditional independence.
+Following \cite{shi2021} $T_n$ does not have optimal power in testing for independence, which agrees with the bivariate setting as studied, e.g., in \cite{lin2021, shi_biometrika}.
+For an excellent overview concerning $T_n$ and related notions/generalizations we refer to \cite{han2021} and the references therein.}

 In the current paper we focus on an extension of the bivariate, copula-based dependence measure $\zeta_1$ and its so-called checkerboard estimator to multivariate $\boldsymbol{X}$.
 In dimension two, $\zeta_1$ and $\xi$ are closely related - in fact, $\xi$ is the $L_2$-version of the older $L_1$-based measure $\zeta_1$.
-Moreover, the estimators of the population values - although being based on entirely different ideas - perform comparably well (see \cite{junker}) in most situations, with the $\zeta_1$ estimator exhibiting a slightly higher power in detecting deviation from independence.
+Moreover, the estimators of the population values - although being based on entirely different ideas - perform comparably well (see \cite{junker}) in most situations, with the $\zeta_1$ estimator exhibiting a slightly higher power in detecting deviation from independence {as well as attaining only values within $[0,1]$, whereas the estimator of $\xi$ may also be negative (a property potentially hard to interpret for applicants outside the statistical community)}.
 As main result we will show that the introduced extension of $\zeta_1$ yields a dependence measure fulfilling all five properties (N), (I), (C), (S), (IG), and derive a strongly consistent estimator for it.

 Note that the seemingly natural extension of $\zeta_1$ interpreted as distance to independence does not yield a reasonable measure: In fact, for random variables $X,Y$ with continuous bivariate distribution function $H$, marginals $F,G$ and (unique) copula $A$ according to \cite{trutschnig2011} the measure $\zeta_1$ is defined by